meta-space-org/playnetwork/docs/client/Room.md

 <a name='property_latency'></a>
 ### <a href='#property_latency'>.latency</a> : `number`
-Latency of this [Room] that takes in account our network latency and server application update frequency.
+Latency of this [Room] that takes in account network latency and server application update frequency.